formal-php/orm/documentation/use_cases/persist_first_aggregate.md

 The `id` property is a required one for a class to be considered an aggregate and must be typed with `Formal\ORM\Id`.

+> [!WARNING]
-**Warning**: this example doesn't hash the password for simplicity's sake.
+> this example doesn't hash the password for simplicity's sake.
 You shouldn't store password in clear text!

 Then to persist a new instance of this aggregate: